t-site/if-unix-runaway/README.txt

 RECOMMENDED HARDWARE SPACIFICATION

-2GHz Quad Core 32/64bit x86_64 or CISC Processor or upper Memory  upper 16GB
+2GHz Quad Core 32/64bit x86_64 or CISC Processor or upper Memory  upper 32GB
 Storage upper 128GB
-Not "Cheaper Settings" ex.
-Raspberry Pi is not recommend
+Not "Cheaper Settings"
+OR REQUIRED REASON "JUST I HAVE THE WORK WITH IT"

+IF CHANGE THE MACHINE IS EASY THIS IS NOT REQUIRED

 or machine life shorter